-We have been asked for the follwing and we do NOT do DNA testing, ultrasounds, x rays, dentals on every cat, we do not research cat pedigree history for any history of illness, we do not do bloods, urine analysis etc on every cat).
+We have been asked for the following and we do NOT do DNA testing, ultrasounds, x rays, dentals on every cat, we do not research cat pedigree history for any history of illness, we do not do bloods, urine analysis etc on every cat).

 We do blood analysis and urine analysis where we are very worried about cat and it’s condition, where the cat looks poorly and is old, where the cat looks very ill and does not respond to love and TLC, worming, feeding and flea treatment (some look so much better after that being done).
-We work with advise from our vet and our own experience with rescue cats and our own.
+We work with advice from our vet and our own experience with rescue cats and our own.
 Some fosterers have their own concerns and may do other vet work.

 Why don’t you do blood analysis, urine analysis and dentals on every single cat?

 We just cannot fund this.
-We have to do work that is needing doing in our opinion or the vet opinion (not every vet advises the same thing).
+We have to do work that is needing doing in our opinion or the vet opinion before rehome (not every vet advises the same thing).
 Dentals are very expensive as we do pre op bloods usually for older cats, fluid support during the operation, x rays if needed, and medication and pain medication as needed post op.
 We do as many as we can and always where the vet says it must be done straight away or the cat is suffering.
 You will see how many we do from looking at our listings!

 What happens if my vet says a dental is needed post adoption?